 It can be really frustrating if your MacBook Keeps Disconnecting from WiFi.
 Fortunately, this annoying problem can be fixed using troubleshooting steps as provided below.

-In many cases, the problem of WiFi frequently disconnecting from Mac occurs due to Modem or Router going through problems, Expired DHCP Lease, Change or Corruption in Network Settings.
+In many cases, the problem of WiFi frequently from Mac occurs due to the Modem/Router going through problems, Expired DHCP Lease, Change or Corruption in Network Settings.

 Another reason for WiFi Disconnecting on Mac is due to your MacBook trying to connect to an inactive or weak WiFi Network, instead of connecting to your preferred WiFi Network.

-This can happen, if you had previously connected your MacBook to other WiFi Networks (Office, Library, Airport or others) and these Networks are saved on your Mac.
+This can happen, if you had previously connected to other WiFi Networks (Office, Library, Airport or others) and these Networks are saved on your Mac.

 1. Power Cycle Modem/Router

 Before going through other troubleshooting steps, switch OFF the Power Supply to your Modem/Router > wait for 60 seconds and connect back the Modem/Router to its power supply source.

 After this, you might be pleasantly surprised to see WiFi working without any interruption on your MacBook.

 2. Renew DHCP Lease

 Click on Apple Logo in the top-menu bar and select System Preferences in the drop-down menu.

 On the next screen, select your WiFi Network in the left-pane.
 In the right-pane, scroll down and click on Advanced button.

 On the next screen, switch to TCP/IP tab and click on Renew DHCP Lease button.

 Finally, click on OK to save these revised DHCP Settings on your computer and close Network Settings screen.

 3. Setup Network Priority

 As mentioned above, the problem might be due to presence of multiple saved WiFi Networks on your MacBook.
 If this is the case, you need to setup Network Priority on your MacBook.